 # 15: Before Sunrise (1995) — IMDb star rating: 8.1/10

 I enjoyed all three films in this trilogy, but the first one was my favourite by far.
-Two strangers, randomly meeting each other on a train in a foreign land, spending the night together wandering around the streets of Vienna and developing an amazingly strong connection in the process.
+Two strangers, randomly meeting each other on a train in a foreign land, spending the night together wandering around the streets of Vienna and developing a powerful connection in the process.
 I also really liked ‘Boyhood’ and ‘Dazed and Confused’ from Linklater, but ‘Before Sunrise’ takes the cake for why I love travelling and meeting new people and saying yes to spontaneous experiences.

 This and ‘EdTV’ were really at the forefront of the reality TV movement that has taken over commercial TV these days.
-‘The Truman Show’ is a much better movie however.
+‘The Truman Show’ is a much better movie, however.
 Who hasn’t imagined themselves as the main character in a story?
 I know I have.
-What if everything was just a set up to create conflict and tension for the millions of viewers out there?
+What if everything was just a set-up to create conflict and tension for the millions of viewers out there?
 Would you like this, knowing that you are likely to be safe and cared about for the rest of your life?
-Or would you rather break free and experience an authentic and genuine life experience, and give yourself a chance of finding real love and happiness?
-We all have a choice between what is expected of us and what it is that we would really like to do.
+Or would you rather break free and experience an authentic and genuine life experience and give yourself a chance of finding real love and happiness?
+We all have a choice between what is expected of us and what we would really like to do.

 # 13: The Sixth Sense (1999) — IMDb star rating: 8.1/10

-One of my friends unfortunately spoiled the twist at the end of this movie before I saw it, so I’ll never get to experience watching it without knowing what was actually happening.
-The fact that I still loved it and that it made this list is a true credit to how great the movie is.
+Unfortunately, one of my friends spoiled the twist at the end of this movie before I saw it, so I’ll never get to experience watching it without knowing what was actually happening.
+However, I still loved it, which is a true credit to how great the movie is.
 Early on, I would have listed M. Night Shyamalan as one of my favourite directors.
-How far his and Haley Joel Osment’s career fell after this gives you an indication of how fickle Hollywood can be, but it was nice to see the director return to some type of form with the recent ‘Split’.
-Hopefully his upcoming sequel to ‘Unbreakable’ will be good too.
-At its essence ‘The Sixth Sense’ is an exploration on the topic of grief.
-I wonder what mediums think of this movie and its most famous quote “I see dead people”?
+How far his and Haley Joel Osment’s career fell after this gives you an indication of how fickle Hollywood can be, but it was nice to see the director return to some form with the recent ‘Split’.
+Hopefully, his upcoming sequel to ‘Unbreakable’ will be good too.
+At its essence, ‘The Sixth Sense’ is an exploration of the topic of grief.
+I wonder what mediums think of this movie and its most famous quote, “I see dead people”?

 # 12: Inglourious Basterds (2009) — IMDb star rating: 8.3/10

-The best Tarantino movie in my opinion.
-The tension that he is able to create through dialogue is amazing, especially with the long scene at the beginning of the movie and the even longer scene in the basement bar.
+The best Tarantino movie, in my opinion.
+The tension he can create through dialogue is amazing, especially with the extended scene at the beginning of the film and the even more extended scene in the basement bar.
 Tarantino is a movie nerd through and through, and many people will say that ‘Pulp Fiction’ is his masterpiece, but this is better than that in many ways for me.
-Christoph Waltz was amazing, and getting to revise history in a way that leads to Hitler being shot in the face by a machine gun would have no doubt been satisfying to many.
-It just shows that big budgets and lots of action can never make up for poor dialogue when it comes to building up suspense.
+Christoph Waltz was amazing, and getting to revise history in a way that leads to Hitler being shot in the face by a machine gun would have no doubt be satisfying to many.
+However, it also shows that big budgets and lots of action can never make up for poor dialogue when building up suspense.
 It’s a pity ‘The Hateful Eight’ was so bad.
 Here’s hoping that Mr Tarantino makes a return to form with his next film.

 # 11: Good Will Hunting (1997) — IMDb star rating: 8.3/10

-My favourite movie about therapy and the benefits that it can bring.
-It’s great to see Robin Williams in some of his more series roles too, including this one, ‘What Dreams May Come’ and ‘Dead Poets Society’.
-The scene where Robin Williams character Sean says to Matt Damon’s character Will that it’s not his fault for the prior abuses that have taken place in his life is powerful, as it finally leads to a breaking down of the barriers that Will puts up to defend himself.
-This is something that is all too obvious with many of the clients that I see who have had abusive pasts.
-The fact that many of them continue to treat themselves as harshly as they were once treated by their perpetrators is heartbreaking to see time and time again, and I wish that they too could truly grasp and genuinely feel that they not responsible for the abuses that they have suffered.
+My favourite movie on therapy and the benefits that it can bring.
+It’s great to see Robin Williams in some of his more serious roles, too, including this one, ‘What Dreams May Come’ and ‘Dead Poets Society’.
+The scene where Robin Williams character Sean says to Matt Damon’s character Will that it’s not his fault for the prior abuses that have taken place in his life is compelling, as it finally leads to a breaking down of the barriers that Will puts up to defend himself.
+This is all too obvious with many of the clients that I see who have had abusive pasts.
+Many of them continue to treat themselves as harshly as their perpetrators once treated them.
+It is heartbreaking to see it time and time again, and I wish that they too could truly grasp and genuinely feel that they were not responsible for the abuses that they have suffered.